 Not only do they offer you a way to shake things up and re-engage with your workouts in a new way, but they give you the opportunity to break a sweat with other like-minded members and take advantage of the instruction and expertise of a fitness pro.

 If you haven’t been to a group fitness class before then let this summer be the season you try something new and shake up routine!

-We asked two of our Fitness Experts, Tannaz from our Studio City club and Larissa from our Westlake Village club, which classes they would recommend for members just starting out.
-Here’s what they shared.
+To make getting started as easy as possible, we asked two of our fitness experts, Tannaz from our Studio City club and Larissa from Westlake Village club, which classes they recommend for members just starting out.
+Each fitness expert was asked to provide two, intermediate level full-body workout classes, and one all levels class.
+Here’s what they shared:

 * Please note that not all Total Woman clubs offer the same classes.
 Check with your club's Fitness Manager for the best options on classes for Beginners!